Frequently Asked Questions for Students

 The EPT/ELM tests are offered year-round at various CSU campuses and at ALL CSU campuses in March, May and June.
 The specific test dates and registration deadlines for each campus are listed online along with the addresses and phone numbers of the individual Testing Offices.
 For a complete listing, check the CSU EPT/ELM Information bulletin (www.ets.org/csu).
 Pay close attention to the registration deadline listed by each test date since your registration must reach the testing office by the registration deadline.

 Students may take the test at the most convenient CSU campus.
 Online registration is available at most campuses.
 If you wish to take the EPT at CSUN, online registration is available (www.csun.edu/testing/reg/).
-June 19, 2010 is the DEADLINE for completing the EPT/ELM requirement.
-Results from EPT/ELM tests taken after June 19, 2010 will not be accepted at CSU Northridge for the Fall 2010 semester.
+May 07, 2011 was the DEADLINE for completing the EPT/ELM requirement.
+Results from EPT/ELM tests taken after May 07, 2011 will not be accepted at CSU Northridge for the Fall 2011 semester.

-There were numerous opportunities to take these placements exams throughout the application cycle.
-The requirement to test and the deadline to test were communicated to all prospective freshmen in many forms-- letters, email, websites, etc.
+There are numerous opportunities to take these placements exams throughout the application cycle.
+The requirement was communicated to all prospective freshmen in many forms-- letters, email, websites, etc.

 You may want to consider attending a community college.
 You can transfer to CSU Northridge after you have earned 60 units and after you complete your basic subjects and lower division general education courses OR

 You can request CSU Northridge to move your application from Fall 2011 to another term.
 To make this request, complete the form at: http://www.csun.edu/anr/forms/newterm.pdf.